mtulio/puppet-mod-roles/README.md

 ## Overview

-Module to manage the puppet 'abstraction layer'.
-Here you can define profiles for your roles.
-This class will work better with 'roles' class [business layer].
-You can add one or more profile for each 'role'.
+Module to manage the puppet 'business layer'.
+Here you can define pools of configuration and associate it to profiles.
+This class will work exclusively with 'mtulio-profile' module that implements puppet 'implementation layer'.
+Each 'role' you can add one or more profiles.

+For an better understanding, I have named each 'roles' as a 'pools of servers', each pool has an specific group of configurations[profiles]

+For a example, if the node has an 'webserver role' with NGINX, the class can be called 'pool_dmz_nginx' and associate these profiles:
+* profiles::linux
+* profiles::nms::zabbix_agent
+* profiles::web::nginx

+In this class you can be specific and detailed in what the business need.

 ## Profiles